 Welcome to Hopkins!
-The Office of Academic Advising is here to support you in your academic pursuit and assist you during your transition to life at JHU.
+The Office of Academic Advising is here to support you in your academic pursuit and assist you throughout your life at JHU.

 - Academic Support.
 Start your academics on the right foot!
 Consider working with one or more of the free programs sponsored by the Office of Academic Support.
 Their three programs address different needs and different courses, see descriptions and enrollment procedures.

 - Get involved!
 Look for opportunities to get connected with campus clubs and activities.
 Satisfaction with your college experience comes through finding a healthy balance between academics and engagement.
-Visit the Office of Student Leadership and Involvement and check out the full the list of registered student organizations on the Homewood campus.
+Visit the Office of Leadership Engagement & Experiential Development and check out the full the list of registered student organizations on the Homewood campus.

 Enroll in an Intersession Course.
 Each January, JHU offers a diverse set of 1, 2, or 3-week courses that are not typically offered during the academic year.
 There is no tuition charged for current degree-seeking undergraduates who were registered full time for the preceding Fall semester.
 Take courses for fun, to earn H/S/NQE distribution credits, and to meet faculty and fellow students who share your interests.

-- The B’More program is a 1-week Intersession program specifically for Freshmen that is designed to introduce students to Baltimore and help them establish a relationship that transcends their time at Johns Hopkins.
+- The B’More program is a 1-week Intersession program for all undergraduates that is designed to introduce students to Baltimore and help them establish a relationship that transcends their time at Johns Hopkins.
 B’More students explore the ways in which the city’s civic and cultural resources can enhance a Johns Hopkins education.
 You will partner with Baltimore City community organizations to explore diverse topics and perspectives.

 Get to Know JHU.
 Intersession is a great time to learn more about JHU and the many resources available to support your academic and professional development.
 These resources can help you decide what you want from your time at JHU and beyond: